Druidan/WhaleDiplomacy/README.md

 _There are currently no bugs that I am aware of._

 ## Future Features / Icebox
+* Add Gifs of the project in action to this very README.
 * I plan on a full revision of the code with the following goals:
     * Maintain the use of jQuery to display my skills with it.
+    * Replace Bootstrap with Grid.
     * Modularize the code, seperating it up into discrete files that can be imported into a main file - especially the quiz questions object.
     * Bring in later improvements I made to my code, such as the class version of the sound object.
     * Make the code more efficient in terms of space and steps required to complete tasks.